 The church of Gravaliotissa is located in the small mountain village of Pastra and is dedicated to the Virgin Mary.
 On August 15th the feast of the Assumption is celebrated on Kefalonia and this particular church plays an important role in the celebrations drawing many visitors and tourists from all over the world to witness […]

 The Archaic Temple can be found on the main road of Skala.
 This Doric temple dates from the 6th century BC – early 5th century BC (Archaic period) and was dedicated to the Greek god Apollo.
 Archeologist Spyridon Marinatos excavated the site in 1960, it is unique on the island as it is the only site […]

-Throughout the year many events take place in Kefalonia -religious celebrations and feasts, arts festivals, wine and food festivals, gymnastic symposiums, road races and much more – this calendar of events also includes national holidays and observances and is updated as information is received.
-Please inform us of any event for consideration
+Updated weekly as information is received.
+Throughout the year many events take place in Kefalonia -religious celebrations and feasts, arts festivals, wine and food festivals, gymnastic symposiums, road races and much more – this calendar of events also includes national holidays and observances.
+If you are organising an event, or know of something happening, and […]

 Every year on Saint George’s Day the icon of St. George is taken from Skala church in a procession which goes down to the beach and follows the coastal road to Saint George’s little church at the area of Gradou.
 Locals and visitors follow the procession that is been led by proud men riding majestic […]

 The ruins of Agioi (Saint) Fanentes Monastery are located a few km from Sami on the way to Antisamos beach.
 Here you can admire superb frescoes from the post-Byzantine era.